-Within 180 days of signing the Amended Consent Decree, Defendants will prepare proposed revisions to the Jail Handbook to make the Handbook consistent with the terms before the District Court.
-15. Effective Communication for Inmates with Disabilities and Limited English Proficiency

-1 2 3 of this Amended Consent Decree.
+Within 180 days of signing the Amended Consent Decree, Defendants will prepare proposed revisions to the Jail Handbook to make the Handbook consistent with the terms of this Amended Consent Decree.
 Defendants will provide a copy of their proposed revisions to Class Counsel.
-The parties will then meet and confer regarding the contents of 4 5 the Jail Handbook.
-Any unresolved issues regarding the Jail Handbook can be brought 6
+The parties will then meet and confer regarding the contents of the Jail Handbook.
+Any unresolved issues regarding the Jail Handbook can be brought before the District Court.